-Check water piping
+□ Check water piping

 - 1. Check system piping for leaks.
 If found, shut down the water heater and repair immediately.
-(See WARNINGS on pages 56 and 57 (startup) regarding failure to repair leaks.) - 2.
-Check Delta T. Reference Section 6 System Piping on page 41 for more information regarding Delta T. - 3.
+(See WARNINGS on pages 56 and 57 (start-up) regarding failure to repair leaks.) - 2.
+Check Delta T. Reference Section 7 System Piping of this manual for more information regarding Delta T. - 3.
 Vent any remaining air from the system using manual vents.
 Air in the system will interfere with circulation and cause heat distribution problems and noise.

-□ Check vent piping and air piping
+Check vent piping and air piping